Rudd-O/usbarmory-debian-imagebuilder/README.md

 2. Rebooting the device.
 3. Using `resize2fs` on the block device `/dev/mmcblk0p1`.

+Alternatively, you can create another partition on the trailing unallocated space of your MMC block device, and mount them through `/etc/fstab` or expose them to the host operating system (see below).
+Remember to reboot after creating new partitions.

 Switching between host mode and device mode
 -------------------------------------------